Lattice Simulations of Inflation: Discrete dynamics in Fourier space

 \section{Discrete dynamics in Fourier space}

 In this paper we are interested in reproducing the results from the well known linear theory of inflaton perturbations.
 For this reason, even if the lattice simulation evolves fields in real space, we need to explicitly define how we compute quantities in Fourier space.
-This is crucial in order to implement the initial conditions, which are given in Fourier space, and to correctly output the power spectrum of the inflaton.
+This is crucial in order to implement the initial conditions, which are given in Fourier space, and to correctly interpret the outputs of the code.
 As we will see in \cref{sec:modifieddr}, this will be non-trivial due to the modified dispersion relation induced by the discretization of space on the modes propagating on the lattice.